yanekyuk/ders/2018-2019-2/LING102/Midterm2.md

 In Gender Preferential Variation:
 ```

+### Language & Gender

+- When people self-report:
+  - women over-reported their use of standard forms.
+That shows us that they prefer standard form for prestige.
+  - men under-reported their use of standard forms.
+The prestige of standard form is not that great for men.
+So, the non-standard form has **covert prestige** for men speakers.

-##### Explanations of women's linguistics behavior
+- Explanations of women's linguistics behavior
   - Linguistic insecurity

   - Social status explanation

     Women use more standard forms that men because they are more status conscious.
 As standard speech forms are typically associated with higher social status, women use them as a way of claiming status.

   - Women's role as guardian's of society's values

     Society expects better behavior from women than men.

   - Subordinate groups must be polite

   - Vernacular forms express machismo (covert prestige)

+- Innovative vs. Conservative

+  - If innovation has a bad connotation, then women are innovative

+  - If conservation has a bad connotation, then women are conservative

+  - Women tend to use hyperbole

+    ```
+    Lakoff - 1974 | Language and Women's Place
+    Describes women's language has typical features like they tend to
+     - use more hedging,
+     - use empty adjectives (awfully beautiful),
+     - use more precise color terms,
+     - use rising intonation in statements (uptalk, as if it is a question),
+     - speak more
+    ```

+    - **Dominance Approach**: Because men dominate women, women tend to speak as it is written up there.
+If a woman is not dominated in a situation, she doesn't speak in that fashion.
+Or, if a man is dominated in a situation, he tends to speak in that fashion.
+    - **Difference Approach**: Men and women might speak differently.
+But that doesn't mean that one is better than the other.
+They learn to use language differently because of their backgrounds.